 In a traditional software development life cycle, once the product is developed and tested it is released to the Operations team for deployment.
 There needs to be efficient communication and synchronization between both the teams – Developer and Operations – for everything to function smoothly.
 If not, then there can be challenges such as:

 - Differences in the development and production environment.
-As a result, the product that was running perfectly in the Development environment might not operate optimally in Production environment after the Operations team deploys it.
+As a result, the product that was running perfectly in the Development environment might not operate optimally in a Production environment after the Operations team deploys it.
 This can result if both the Development and Operations teams were unable to communicate the correct environment requirements.

-- In most cases, as a result of communication gap between Dev and Ops teams, developers do not have clear instructions about issues faced by end-users after the product is deployed on Production server(s).
+- In most cases, as a result of the communication gap between Dev and Ops teams, developers do not have clear instructions about issues faced by end-users after the product is deployed on the Production server(s).

 DevOps is important to overcome these issues.
 The collaborative nature of the DevOps methodology ensures filling in the gaps within the development cycle.
 The main point of DevOps is to bridge the gap in communication between the developers and IT operators.
 This is essential in producing quality end products.